damiencarbery/quotes/quotes.md

 ---

 “The hero and the coward both feel the same thing.
 But the hero uses his fear, projects it onto his opponent, while the coward runs.
-It’s the same thing, fear, but it’s what you do with it that matters.” - Cus D'amato
+It's the same thing, fear, but it's what you do with it that matters.” - Cus D'amato

 ---